 The same can be said for the climax of the movie, when Hae Sung meets Arthur and the three of them go out for supper, and eventually end up at a local bar.
 Nora attempts to translate between the two of them, but the conversation grows much deeper as Hae Sung communicates how he actually feels to Nora – questioning who they might’ve been in their past lives and what would’ve happened if she never left Korea.

-Reviews for Films like Past Lives (2023)
+Reviews for Movies like Past Lives (2023)

 Let me tell you, I was shattered at this point.
 I don’t care how many plays Celine Song wrote before conceiving of Past Lives, but nothing prepares you to write dialogue quite like what frequently is delivered in this movie.
 The screenplay is the best I’ve seen in 2023 so far, and it’s going to be difficult to top as the year rolls on.